ajtock/NGS_intro_Cambridge_SysBio/README.md

 >chloroplast CHROMOSOME dumped from ADB: Feb/3/09 16:10; last updated: 2005-06-03
 ```

-There are 5 nuclear chromosomes and 2 sequences corresponding to mitochondria and chloroplast organelles (7 in total)
+There are 5 nuclear chromosomes and 2 sequences corresponding to mitochondria and chloroplast organelles.
 </p></details>

+## Alignment using Bowtie 2

 Alignment to a reference genome requires index files specific to the alignment software being used.
 **You don't need to generate these index files in this case, as they have already been created in the `genome/` directory to save time.**